BL-30/Development-project-in-Machine-Learning/README.md

 4. Train the model (including feature selection)
 5. Validate the model

-You should first clean the dataset (handle missing values and categorical values)
+We first clean the dataset (handle missing values and categorical values)
-You may implement feature selection: bruteforce, by looking at correlations, from an ACP (for classification), by using Ridge regression (for linear regression), etc.
+Then, we implement feature selection: bruteforce, by looking at correlations, from an ACP (for classification), by using Ridge regression (for linear regression), etc.
-Do not forget to save a part of your dataset as your test set.
+We do not forget to save a part of our dataset as our test set.
-It will not be used for training, but only to assess the quality of your method.
+It will not be used for training, but only to assess the quality of our method.
-You may also use cross-validation to adjust the method (choice of the kernel, feature selection, etc.)
+We also used cross-validation to adjust the method (choice of the kernel, feature selection, etc.)
-You should automate your process as much as possible
+We try to automate your process as much as possible

-Create a git repository for your group: https://redmine-df.telecom-bretagne.eu/
+We also created a git repository for our group: https://redmine-df.telecom-bretagne.eu/
-- Write the Python functions implementing the workflow in one single .py file.
+- We first commit our code in multiple .py, and then merged them in order to write the Python functions implementing the workflow in one single .py file.
-- Apply the workflow onto the two datasets, using either a Python script or a notebook.
+- We applied the workflow onto the two datasets, using either a Python script or a notebook.
-- Important: Your .py file containing the functions must be the same when applied to one or the other dataset
+- Important: Our .py file containing the functions is the same when applied to one or the other dataset
-- Each student of the group should write at least one function.
+- Each student of the group wrote at least one function.
-Indicate the writer of each function in comment
+We indicate the writer of each function in comment

 ## :white_check_mark: Requirements